1293 - How to backup and recover Gmail

 Screenshot__104_.png

-11. Close the Google Marketplace tab in your browser to return to the RedApp.
-Our system will have picked up that permissions have been allowed and you will see a summary of your backup selection.
+10. Close the Google Marketplace tab in your browser to return to the RedApp.
+Our system will have picked up that permissions have been allowed, and you will be taken to the home page for your new backup set.

-How to modify a backup set
+How to edit a backup set

 How to configure the backup schedule for a backup set